-- Like us on Facebook for inspirational posts, news from the field, and support via Messenger. - Follow us on Instagram for daily doses of encouragement and pro-recovery images! - Follow us on Twitter for the latest news on eating disorders, recovery support, and ways to get involved. - Read our Tumblr blog for recovery tips and information. - Check out our Pinterest boards for visual inspiration, fundraising tips, and NEDA Walks team spirit ideas!
+- Like us on Facebook for inspirational posts and news from the field. - Follow us on Instagram, TikTok, and Twitter for the latest news on eating disorders, recovery support, and ways to get involved! - Check out our Pinterest boards for visual inspiration, fundraising tips, and NEDA Walks team spirit ideas!